curiousdev-io/blog.curiousdev.io/blog/2025-11-14-serverless-containers-part-3.md

 ...
 ```

 Technically, this is all you need to have present in your Lambda image for it to work with the AWS Lambda service.
-However, like any good software developer, you'll want to build and test your application before deploying it to AWS.
+However, like any good software developer, you'll want to build and test your application locally before deploying it to AWS.
 Let's review how to make that happen.

 ### Runtime Interface Emulator (RIE)